Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Algorithms and Analysis

-In other words, it is the region where the camera ray does not pass through other objects after object $i$.
-Then the part of object $j$ directly occluded by object $i$ can be defined as

-Similar as before, object $i$ at pose $s_i$ is defined to \textbf{directly occlude} $j$ at pose $s_j$ if $\tilde{O}_{ij}(s_i,s_j)\neq\emptyset$.
-The differences between occlusion space and direct occlusion space of an object are illustrated in Fig. \ref{fig:odg}.

-Building on the above-defined notions, a directional graph can be built, which is named the \textbf{Occlusion Dependency Graph (ODG)}.
+Building on the above-defined notions, a directional graph can be built in order to model object extraction dependencies, which is named the \textbf{Occlusion Dependency Graph (ODG)}.
 In this graph, each node $i$ represents the object $i$.
 Two nodes $i$ and $j$ are connected by edge $(j,i)$, if $\tilde{O}_{ij}(s_i,s_j)\neq\emptyset$, i.e. if object $i$ directly occludes $j$.
 An example of the ODG is shown in Fig. \ref{fig:odg}, where a node $C$ is included to represent the camera, and an edge $(i, C)$ exists if part of object $i$ is visible from the camera.

 Safety constraints require the topological order of ODG to be followed so that only fully revealed objects are extracted first.
-The existence of such an order is guaranteed when the ODG is a Directed Acyclic Graph (DAG), which is the case when all objects are convex.
-However, having a topological order is not sufficient, as other objects can block extraction, and in-place relocation can modify the scene.
-To jointly tackle these challenges while following the topological order of the ODG, a theoretical framework is introduced in the following section.
+The existence of such an order is guaranteed when the ODG is a Directed Acyclic Graph (DAG), the condition of which is shown in Lemma \ref{lemma:convex}\footnote{The proof can be found in the Appendix: \url{https://arxiv.org/abs/2205.11719}.}. \begin{lemma} Define the relation $A\prec B$ if there exists $a$ on the 2D projection of object $A$ and $b$ on the projection of $B$ such that $(c,a,b)$ forms a straight line, where $c$ indicates the camera 2D projection.
+Then if the top-down projections of objects are convex and do not intersect with each other, objects are acyclic with the defined relation. \end{lemma} If object $A$ occludes $B$, it must hold that $A\prec B$.
+Thus, if the ODG contains a cycle, there exists a cycle for the relation "$\prec$".
+Hence for objects whose top-down projections are convex and do not intersect, the ODG is a DAG.
+In practice, the ODG can only be gradually revealed from partial observations but not fully constructed from the initial observation.
+Nevertheless, the topological order of ODG can still be followed by image cues even without ODG\footnote{See Appendix for a detailed discussion: \url{https://arxiv.org/abs/2205.11719}}.
+Having a topological order is not sufficient, as other objects can block extraction, and in-place relocation\footnote{In-place relocation refers to rearrangement of objects within the workspace, i.e., not utilizing buffer space for the rearrangement that is external to the workspace.} can modify the scene.
+To jointly tackle these challenges, while following the topological order of the ODG, a theoretical framework is introduced in the following section.